by Lauren Bjorkman

 Mei continued arguing politely.
 Though most Chinese immigrants to San Francisco speak Cantonese, a dialect common in the south of China, Mrs. Liu emigrated from the north, where they speak Mandarin.
 I was fluent enough to follow their conversation.

 "Ma, ni zuo."
-Ma, just sit
+Ma, just sit.

 "Gaosu wo ta de mingzi."
-Tell me his name
+Tell me his name.

 Before they resolved anything, the driver pulled into the stop by Mrs. Liu's restaurant, and we all got off.
 Hay Fat occupies a prominent street corner in Chinatown.
 Mrs. Liu's heightened culinary sensibility has turned it into a legend, luring in the more adventurous tourists and fussy locals.
 She serves authentic dishes with ingredients such as fermented bean paste, whole fish with eyeballs intact, and lotus.
 Her menu also includes beef broccoli in case people with less sophisticated palates wander in by mistake.